Why Do You Need a Penetration Testing?

 A licensed penetration tester is a specialist able to think and act like an attacker.
 Imitating different types of cybercriminal attacks, they use real-life scenarios to test your line of defence.
 Pentest report brings you the clear truth about the state and reliability of your cyber defence.
 You will obtain precise information about system weak points and the steps needed to strengthen them.
 You can act on this information promptly to remain one step ahead of any cybercriminals trying to exploit these vulnerabilities.
 Penetration testing services are the most precise and reliable tool to get an accurate and comprehensive understanding of the protection of your digital assets.

-What Kind of Penetration Test Do You Need?
+What Kind of Penetration Testing Do You Need?

-A weakness in your network can lead to stealing valuable information or/and infecting all your computers.
-Unprotected web-application can be broken down or give away all databases in the attacker's hands.
-A social engineering attack on an untrained employee can lead to destroying all your information and computers with ransomware… It’s just a few examples of the never-ending list of the harm and losses a cyberattack can cause.
+A weakness in your network can lead to criminals stealing your valuable information and infecting your computer systems.
+Unprotected web applications can be shut down or exploited to access sensitive data.
+A social engineering attack on an untrained employee can corrupt all your information and computers with ransomware.
+These are just a few examples of the never-ending list of the harm and losses a cyberattack can cause.

 Is Penetration Testing risky?

-All DIESEC penetration testers are proven high-qualified specialists with rich hands-on experience and the most authoritative certifications in this area – CEH, OSCP, CISA, etc. Hundreds of penetration tests successfully conducted by our company are the best proof you can trust our specialists.
+All DIESEC penetration testers are proven, high-qualified specialists, with rich hands-on experience and the most authoritative certifications in this area – CEH, OSCP, CISA, and more.
+The hundreds of penetration testings that we have successfully conducted are the best evidence that you can trust our specialists!

-How to Order a Penetration Test from DIESEC?
+How to Order a Penetration Testing from DIESEC?

-Just contact us in a way convenient to you, and our specialists will consult you about all the details of the process.
+Just contact us in a way convenient to you, and our IT security consultants will consult you about all the details of the process.